 Scholars & Fellows

-IHE Scholars form an extensive network of scholars at Catholic University and beyond.
+IHE Scholars form an extensive network at Catholic University and beyond.
 Through excellence in research and fidelity to the faith, our scholars bring the wealth of the Catholic intellectual tradition to key conversations at universities, think tanks, and publications throughout the world.

 J. Joel Alicea